-- Performing a telephone challenge/response to the Applicant using a telephone number from a reliable source; or - Performing a fax challenge/response to the Applicant using a fax number from a reliable source; or - Performing an email challenge/response to the Applicant using an email address from a reliable source; or - Performing a postal challenge to the Applicant using an address obtained from a reliable source; or - Receiving an attestation from an appropriate notary or Trusted Third-party that they have verified the individual identity based on a Governmentally Accepted Form of ID - In the case of individuals affiliated with an organisation, Trustgate CA may rely on attestations from the approved Local RA.
-Refer to 3.2.3.4 in case of a Class 2 Certificate requested through an EPKI or an MSSL profile. - Receiving an attestation from a customer to validate the identities of its own end customers based on a verification of a Governmentally Accepted Form of ID, while the customer maintains a secure auditable trail of these verifications. - The Applicant's seal impression (in jurisdictions that permit their use to legally sign a document) is included with any application received in writing.
+- Performing a telephone challenge/response to the Applicant using a published office number; or - Performing a fax challenge/response to the Applicant using a published office fax number; or - Performing an email challenge/response to the Applicant using an office email address; or - Performing a postal challenge to the Applicant using an address obtained from a reliable source; or - Performing an SMS challenge/response to the Applicant using his/her mobile number; or - Receiving a fund transfer payment from the Applicant's banking account via a channel (e.g FPX, IBG) that provides the name of the applicant; or - Receiving an attestation from an appropriate notary or Trusted Third-party that they have verified the individual identity based on a form of identity issued by a government - In the case of individuals affiliated with an organisation, Trustgate CA may rely on the relevant company incorporation documents (e.g. Form 9, Form49, Company's resolution), letter of appointment that can associate the individual with the organisation and/or attestations from the approved Local RA.

+- Receiving an attestation from a customer to validate the identities of its own end customers based on a verification of a Governmentally accepted form of identity, while the customer maintains a secure auditable trail of these verifications. - The Applicant's seal impression (in jurisdictions that permit their use to legally sign a document) is included with any application received in writing.